 Can I Take My Car/Campervan/Caravan to Maria Island?

-No. Maria Island National Park is a no-vehicle island, except for park rangers and construction workers.
+No. It is a no-vehicle island, except for park rangers and construction workers.

 It’s actually one of the reasons that makes Maria Island so fantastic to visit, as it’s peaceful for both animals and humans alike.